Developing Parenting Plans Acceptable to Maryland Courts

 - What to do if a parent relocates, including requiring advance notification of a move and determining how to re-negotiate the parenting plan to best accommodate the move

-Contact a detail-oriented Rockville MD legal team today
+Contact a detail-oriented Bethesda MD legal team today

 All family members fare best when a detailed parenting plan is in place that addresses all matters likely to arise after divorce.
 Stacy Blondes Talbot, Attorney at Law has the skills and experience needed to develop an effective plan.
 To schedule an appointment at her conveniently located Bethesda office, call 301-637-8527 or contact her office online.